krishnarbb/ordering-app/README.md

 mvn clean install spring-boot:run
 ```

-Open your browser an go to http://localhost:8080/api/orders to see some orders.
+	Open your browser and go to http://localhost:8080/api/orders to see some orders.

-Open your browser an go to http://localhost:8080/api/products to see some products.
+	Open your browser and go to http://localhost:8080/api/products to see some products.

 ## API methods (Swagger ui)